norton120/pirate_baby/content/posts/50_first_dates_with_memgpt.md

 <sub>1.
 Adding context to a prompt and fine-tuning or retraining a model are not really the same thing, but I was willing to take a few liberties with technical accuracy for the sake of clearly demonstrating the subject concepts.</sub>
 <sub>2.
-Note that throughout this writing I am referring to the concepts introduced by the work in MemGPT, not the implementation itself.<'
+Note that throughout this writing I am referring to the concepts introduced by the research behind MemGPT, not the implementation itself.
+The nomenclature, pseudocode, and description of events are not intended to reflect the softwarre</sub>
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTI1MTk3NDUwLDM1ODEzNzk0NSwtMjEzMD
+eyJoaXN0b3J5IjpbMTYzMzUyNzMxOSwzNTgxMzc5NDUsLTIxMz
-Y4NzU1OSwtMTUzMDg1MzY2NCw2NzkyNjYzOTAsODUyODU4NDgs
+A2ODc1NTksLTE1MzA4NTM2NjQsNjc5MjY2MzkwLDg1Mjg1ODQ4
-LTE4NzcwNjM3OTEsMjE3MjY1MCwtMjA1MzE3NTU1NywtMjAzMz
+LC0xODc3MDYzNzkxLDIxNzI2NTAsLTIwNTMxNzU1NTcsLTIwMz
-cyNzE2NSwtMTMyNzIzMjc2NSwtNjU3MDY5NDMxLDk0NjY4Mjg3
+M3MjcxNjUsLTEzMjcyMzI3NjUsLTY1NzA2OTQzMSw5NDY2ODI4
-NywxNzA5MDExNTYyLDEyMTkyNTE2NDMsLTE5NDcxMjU0OTgsMT
+NzcsMTcwOTAxMTU2MiwxMjE5MjUxNjQzLC0xOTQ3MTI1NDk4LD
-IyMTQ1Nzc5OCwtMjU1NTUyNTE2LDE4OTE5MjA0MTUsMTQ4MTkx
+EyMjE0NTc3OTgsLTI1NTU1MjUxNiwxODkxOTIwNDE1LDE0ODE5
-NTcxNl19
+MTU3MTZdfQ==
 -->